 Components should be organized logically to promote reusability and maintainability, categorize them as:

 Co-locating related files (e.g., component, its tests, and its styles) within the same folder simplifies code management and prevents the root components folder from becoming overcrowded.
-Using index.ts
+Using index.ts files to export multiple components or utilities from a folder can also flatten import paths and improve organization.

-Dividing between utils
+Dividing between utils and lib directories enhances clarity:

 Consistent naming conventions are essential for code readability and maintainability.